 - Chopped ice

-- Don’t forget the Blender, you will need a high-speed blender such as the Ninja Blender or the Nutribullet
+- Don’t forget the Blender, you will need a high-speed blender such as the Ninja Blender or the Nutribullet or an immersion blender

 Add all of the ingredients above to a high speed blender and blend until smooth.

 Time Needed to Make this Recipe: 10 to 15 minutes